New YouGov research for Amazon has found that nearly one in four UK SME retailers (23%) is...

 - they can prove that they treat the information properly.

-- You hold information unlawfully - ie without a good reason.
+- Hold information unlawfully - ie without a good reason.
 The more sensitive the information is, the better the reason you will need.
 Information held for 'standard business purposes' (staff administration, advertising, marketing and PR, and accounts and records) is usually exempt, though you will still need to comply with the principles of data protection (that information must be held lawfully and processed fairly; that it must not be collected for one purpose and then used for another; that it must not be excessive, inaccurate etc - see below).
 Anything relating to anyone's race, politics, religion, trade union membership, physical or mental health, sexual activities, or the commission of offences is high risk, and can only be justified if you hold it for one of a list of specified reasons.

-- You fail to keep information secure.
+- Fail to keep information secure.

 2. What does registering ('notifying') involve?

 Most businesses are legally obliged by the Data Protection Act 1998 to notify the Information Commissioner's Office (ICO) of what information they are collecting, and for what purpose.
 The information you supply to the ICO when submitting a notification application goes onto a public register, to which anyone can have access.
 Notification costs £35, and has to be renewed every year.
 If you do not know whether you should notify, you can contact the Information Commissioner's Office.
 Or seek legal advice.

 3. What are the penalties likely to be, if we haven't notified when we should have done?